 But Presley’s personal problems began to catch up with him.
 The private struggles that would eventually contribute to Elvis Presley’s death were too great for him to outrun.

 As much as women loved Elvis, the real Elvis Presley was full of insecurity.
 He was worried that he wouldn’t be able to live up to the ideal that had been constructed around him.
 Most of his relationships were short-lived and insubstantial.

-The one defining relationship in his life, the one with his mother, ended when she died in 1958.
-Presley was devastated by her death.
+The one defining relationship in his life, that with his mother Gladys Presley, ended when she died in 1958.
+Elvis was devastated by her death.